IUA employs a standard electronic application form.

 Applicants for interdisciplinary studies (composing for film, theater etc.) must submit 5 original works.

 An admission committee assesses applications on the grounds of assessment of the submitted material, the applicant’s motivation and aim with the studying at the IAA and the interview(s) with the applicant.

-Applicants will have completed a BA degree in composition or related fields of art and musical theory.
+Applicants will have completed a BA or BMus degree in music or related fields of art and theory.